Art Historian, Textiles of the Ancestral Americas

 He became enamored with the Andes during a semester abroad in Ecuador at the Universidad San Francisco de Quito while painting the landscape plein air, sculpting ceramics with native clay, and learning about the local art history.
 Out of this immersive Spanish experience came his fascination with the textile patterns that enliven Quito’s markets.

 Kyle is developing an all-in methodology that combines archival, linguistic, archaeological, and scientific methods to interpret decontextualized and destroyed artworks.
-To this end, he has completed six Foreign Language and Area Studies (FLAS) fellowships to intensively learn three Quechuan languages (Cusco Quechua, Ecuadorian Kichwa, Bolivian Quechua) once spoken by the Incas.
+To this end, he has completed six Foreign Language and Area Studies (FLAS) fellowships to intensively learn three Quechuan languages (Cusco Quechua, Ecuadorian Kichwa, Bolivian Quechua) spoken by the Incas.
 He is the recipient of a number of internal awards from Pennsylvania State University, a James J. Burns & C.A.
-Haynes Textile Scholarship from the Rhode Island Foundation, and most recently, a Barra Dissertation Fellowship in Art and Material Culture from the McNeil Center for Early American Studies and a Marilynn Thoma Predoctoral Fellowship in the Art of the Spanish Americas.
+Haynes Textile Scholarship from the Rhode Island Foundation, and most recently, a Barra Dissertation Fellowship in Art and Material Culture from the McNeil Center for Early American Studies, a Marilynn Thoma Predoctoral Fellowship in the Art of the Spanish Americas, and a Fulbright-Hays Dissertation Fellowship.

 Contact Kyle to learn about his art historical research and local partnerships with Quechua scholars, artists, and organizations!